-Some Prince Edward Islanders have purchased or are thinking about purchasing stand-by generators.
-Maritime Electric receives many requests for information about stand-by generators.

-This brochure has been prepared to answer some of these safety concerns and answer commonly asked questions about generators.
+Some Prince Edward Island residents have purchased or are thinking about purchasing stand-by generators.
+This brochure was prepared to address safety concerns and answer commonly asked questions about generators.

 When properly installed and operated, a stand-by generator can provide an adequate supply of short-term electricity.
 If not properly installed and operated, stand-by generators pose a potential safety hazard to both customers and lineworkers.